-The Department will be releasing the draft construction stormwater general permit (PAG-02) for public comment in August.
-The draft PAG-02 incorporates requirements from the updated Chapter 102 regulation revision, but will not include numeric effluent limitations for turbidity which were proposed and then stayed by EPA.
-It is anticipated that the final permit will be submitted to EPA for review in late summer to early fall and published as final in December 1, 2012.
+The Department released the final construction stormwater general permit (PAG-02) on December 7, 2012.
+The final PAG-02 incorporates requirements from the updated Chapter 102 regulation revision, but did not include numeric effluent limitations for turbidity which were proposed and then stayed by EPA.
+Training sessions on the final permit will be offered to the regulated community during the spring and summer of 2013.